NirmalMadhusoodanan/SampleTemplate-AMlab/slmtensileexperiment/pretest.md

 <b>c.
 Increase adhesion</b><br>
 d.
 None of the above<br><br>

 Q 2.
-What kind of specific mirrors are used to point the laser with high accuracy accross the surface of the specimen? <br>
+What kind of specific mirrors are used to point the laser with high accuracy across the surface of the specimen? <br>
 <b>a.
 Galvanometric mirrors</b><br>
 b.
 Convex mirrors<br>
 c.
 Concave mirrors<br>